judka-uriel/uriel-book/uriel_en.md

 I write only about what concerns me personally.
-If Orthodox rabbis had approved my repatriation to Israel under the Law of Return, and I had come to live in Israel, then I would have the right to criticize and be outraged that my money via taxes goes to support non-working ultra-Orthodox who sit all day in yeshivas reading books.
+If Orthodox rabbis had approved my repatriation to Israel under the Law of Return, and I had come to live in Israel, then I would have the right to criticize and be outraged that my money via taxes goes to support non-working ultra-Orthodoxes who sit all day in yeshivas reading books.

 I don't know whether I would really be outraged, like many taxpayers.